vhaudiquet/ubuntu-project-docs/docs/MIR/mir-templates-and-rules.md

 for posting the review.

-## Update the MIR Bug
+## Open/update the MIR Bug

-Eventually all you will have left are the categories `Availability`, `Rationale`, etc. These will be populated with your answers in the format that the MIR process expects.

-You can, and are encouraged to, always add more details/background that make the case clearer and more comprehensible.

 ### The reporter

 As a **reporter**, you can now file the MIR bug, with your processed template as the bug description.

+You can, and are encouraged to, always add more details/background that make the case clearer and more comprehensible.

 In case of a single context/reasoning, but multiple packages to promote, please make a Launchpad bug for each package.
 One central package may be chosen to